Petifu

 Petifu is a rural town in Port Loko District in the Northern Province of Sierra Leone.
-Petifu lies about 20 miles to Lungi.
+Petifu lies about 32 km (20 miles) from Lungi.
 The town population is predominantly from the Susu, Temne and Fula ethnic group.
-The town is predominantly muslim.
+The town is predominantly Muslim.

 History

-Petifu was founded by Susu and Fula migrants from present day Guinea.
+Petifu was founded by Susu and Fula migrants from present-day Guinea.
 They arrived in that part of Sierra Leone during the 17th century.
 The Fula and Susu met the Temne people who were already living in the town.
-These three group live together and gave the name Petifu, made up from two of the three languages Susu and Temne -" Pet" which means a place outside the bush in Temne language and "Fu" means new in Susu language.
+These three groups lived together and gave the town the name Petifu, made up from two of the three languages Susu and Temne: "Pet", which means a place outside the bush in the Temne language and "Fu", which means new in the Susu language.